EducationalWave

 Furthermore, the Mercator Projection's emphasis on maintaining directionality is particularly beneficial for marine navigation.
 Sailors and mariners rely on the projection due to its accurate portrayal of constant compass bearings as straight lines.
 This feature simplifies route planning and helps in avoiding obstacles or hazards during voyages.

-Related Pros and Cons of Living in Sitka Alaska
+Related Pros and Cons of Phonics

 While the Mercator Projection's focus on shape and direction accuracy is advantageous for navigation purposes, it also leads to distortions in area and distance representation, which will be addressed in the subsequent discussion.